Margaret M Bloomfield Family Foundation

 How does Margaret M Bloomfield Family Foundation spend its money?

 Margaret M Bloomfield Family Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Margaret M Bloomfield Family Foundation tax-deductible?